 Hendrickson mayfly hatch (Ephemerella subvaria) is is a major mayfly on the freestone streams throughout Northern Wisconsin.
 The abundant nymphs are found in the riffles among the rock and gravel bottom.
-Depending on the Spring weather pattern and the stream, Ephemerella subvaria nymphs will be hatching anywhere from mid-April to mid-May.
-If the temperatures stay cooler the hatch can last for 2 to 3 weeks.
-Offering fly fishermen some great Spring trout fishing.
+Depending on the Spring weather patterns and stream conditions, the Ephemerella subvaria nymphs will be hatching anywhere from mid-April to mid-May.
+If the temperatures stay cooler the hatch can last for 2 to 3 weeks, offering fly fishermen some great Spring dry fly fishing.

-During this time in the mornings the trout will begin to key in on the Ephemerella subvaria nymphs.
-The nymphs become very active and their wing cases will turn very dark prior to emergence.
-A size #12 hare's ear nymph can be deadly prior to the hatch.
-Once the hatch first begins a CDC wing emerger or a soft hackle wet fly can take a lot of trout.
-When the small gray winged sailboats start to cover the water a size #12 or #14 comparadun, or the classic light and dark Hendrickson dry flies can make an exciting afternoon of fishing.
-The male subvaria are generally smaller and a dark reddish color.
-The Red Quill dry fly is an excellent imitation for the male Ephemerella subvaria dun.
-Tthe female duns are more of a gray-brown color and have smaller eyes.
-(Click here for Hendrickson mayfly patterns).
+During the morning hours trout will begin to key in on the Ephemerella subvaria nymphs.
+The Hendrickson nymphs become very active, and their wing cases will turn very dark before emergence.
+A size #12 hare's ear nymph can be deadly before the hatch.
+Once the hatch first begins a CDC wing emerger or a soft hackle-wet fly can take a lot of trout.
+When the small gray-winged sailboats start to cover the water a size #12 or #14 comparadun, or Sparkle Dun pattern can make an exciting afternoon of fishing.

-Generally in cooler Spring weather the hatch will begin around 1-2 pm in the afternoon and can last for a couple of hours.
-On overcast days the hatch may sporatically occur from morning to late afternoon.
-If the weather is unseasonably cold the duns may ride on the water for quite a long time before being able to fly off.
-This makes the helpless duns very easy meal for rising trout.
+In cooler Spring weather the Hendrickson hatch will begin around 1:00-2:00 pm and can last for a couple of hours.
+On overcast days the hatch may sporadically occur from late morning through the afternoon, depending on temperatures.
+If the weather is unseasonably cold the duns may be forced to ride on the water for a long time before being able to fly off which makes the helpless duns an easy meal for rising trout.

 In the evening don't pass up the terrific Hendrickson spinner falls.
-They generally occur around dusk over the riffles and faster sections on the stream.
+They generally occur around dusk over the riffles and faster sections of the river.
 Hendrickson spinner falls may also appear in the morning during unusually warm Springtime temperatures.
 A Rusty Spinner pattern in sizes #12 or #14 is the best choice for the Hendrickson spinner falls.